orm-backend/laravel-doctrine-admin/readme.md

 * Install packages

+If you have not previously installed the [it-aces/laravel-doctrine-web](https://bitbucket.org/vitaliy_kovalenko/laravel-doctrine-web/src/master/) package, do it now.
+See the installation instructions for the required packages for how to install and compile them.

 ```BASH
 composer require it-aces/laravel-doctrine-web
 ```

-See the installation instructions for the required packages for how to install and compile them.

 ```BASH
 composer require it-aces/laravel-doctrine-admin